 If you are using a subdomain for your rushfiles solution, you will also

-need to add a HTTP and HTTPS binding for yourdomain the frontend site in the
+need to add HTTP and HTTPS binding for yourdomain the frontend site in the

 IIS, here you have to add the certificate covering this address to the HTTPS

-For example if I use test.rushfiles.com as my domain, I will need to add a bindings for test.rushfiles.com to the site which starts with frontend in the IIS, and on the HTTPS binding I will need the certificate for *.rushfiles.com because the *.test.rushfiles.com certificate I used under installation, doesn’t cover the address test.rushfiles.com only all sub address of it.
+For example, if I use test.rushfiles.com as my domain, I will need to add a binding for test.rushfiles.com to the site which starts with frontend in the IIS.
+On the HTTPS binding, I will need the certificate for *.rushfiles.com , because the *.test.rushfiles.com certificate I used under installation doesn’t cover the address test.rushfiles.com , only all sub addresses of it.